Effective January 2018, Virtual Desk (VDESK) has replaced the NAU Virtual Lab (VLab) and the Franke College of Business RBUS system.

-Once you connect to the Virtual Lab, you will see a Windows desktop that you can navigate much like your own.
-When you save files, they will be stored in your Dana or Jan file storage area.
+Once you connect to the Virtual Desk environment, you will see a Windows desktop that you can navigate much like your own.
+When you save files, they will be stored in your Dana or Bonsai file storage area.

 Configuring Advanced Options

 Setting up these options will allow you to use your local printer and control the appearance of the Virtual Lab on your computer.

 Make sure that you log out from the Virtual Lab by clicking the Start button (on the Virtual Lab desktop) and choosing Log Off rather than just closing your Remote Desktop Client.
 If you just close the Remote Desktop Client you will remain logged into the Virtual Lab until your session times out.
 Be sure you save any work before logging out!

 To connect to the Virtual Desk environment you will need to have the following: